Ry-F3/Oku/README.md

 ### **Testing on different devices**

+* Samsung S22
+    * Tooltips were directed off the screen this has now been resolved.
+Tap the headings for information.

 * Samsung Flip3
     * Icons not working in the porfolio section.
     * Question mark icon has not been made responsive for mobile devices.